 Caring for our environment

 As we pursue our vision to be one of the top five airlines in the world, WestJet is committed to growing responsibly and ensuring that we are an environmentally sustainable airline.
 We recognize that as our operations grow, inevitably, so does our environmental footprint.
-For a complete overview of our commitment to people and the environment, please read our latest Corporate Social Responsibility (CSR) report.

 Burning aviation fuel to operate our aircraft and using non-renewable energy sources to heat and power our buildings and operational equipment releases greenhouse gases into the atmosphere.
 The most direct and tangible control that we can implement to mitigate our carbon footprint is to operate our fleet and ground infrastructure as efficiently and safely as possible.